J0s3f/bt747/BT747/README.txt

 ============= Linux ============================
-Solution 1:

-I am currently in the process of downloading a Linux CD that includes Java.
-I debugged on puppy linux using another java virtual machine that ultimately fails but helped to solved a number of problems.

-A script is proposed in run_linux.sh.
-There are complementary files in the Linux directory and the webstart directory.
-In the Linux directory, you may need to modify swserial.properties.
-Currently it maps the USB connection to '/dev/ttyUSB0' so clicking on USB in the application will try to open that device where your GPS datalogger is most likely located.

-Solution 2:
-A specific JAR file has been created that should work specifically with RXTX.
+A specific JAR file has been created that should work specifically with RXTX (BT747_rxtx.jar).
-It is located in the Linux directory and should be used instead of the original one.
-This is experimental
+Use 'run_rxtx.sh'.
+It has not been validated on Linux, but it might work and at least provides the template.

 ============ Contributors ======================
 Mario De Weerd (main coder)